 Province of Manitoba Power Engineering Examination

 While every effort will be made to ensure students achieve success when writing the Province of Manitoba Power Engineer Refrigeration Class exam, the Instructor, Recreation Connections Manitoba and Recreation and Regional Services are not responsible for the administration of this exam.
 All inquiries regarding the provincial exam should be forwarded to Inspection and Technical Services Manitoba.

 A special sitting of the Province of Manitoba Power Engineering Exam will be arranged for participants on the final day of the Refrigeration Operator for Recreation Facilities Level 2 course.

 All examination candidates are required to produce Photo Identification at each exam sitting.

-Upon registering for Level 2 with Recreation Connections Manitoba, the following two documents must be completed and sent to the Office of the Fire Commissioner at least three weeks (21 business days) prior the start of the course in order to be eligible to write the exam.
+Upon registering for Level 2 with Recreation Connections Manitoba, the following two documents must be completed and sent to back to the Recreation Manitoba Office (email@example.com) before October 6th to be be eligible to write the exam.

 Only materials approved for use during the exam may be brought into the examination room and are subject to review by the examiner.
 The following material will be allowed during a Power Engineer Exam:

 For more information about Inspection and Technical Services Manitoba and the examination process please click here